cabal-club/cable/readme.md

 they can reach as a relay to find and retrieve data they are interested in more easily.

+To prevent request loops in the network, an incoming request with a known `req_id` (Request ID) SHOULD be discarded.

 #### 5.4.3 Limit Counting
 Some requests have a `limit` field specifying an upper bound on how many hashes a client expects to receive in response.
-A peer responding to such a request can honour this limit by counting how many hashes they send back to the requester, **including** hashes received through other peers that the client has forwarded the request to.
+A peer responding to such a request SHOULD honour this limit by counting how many hashes they send back to the requester, **including** hashes received through other peers that the client has forwarded the request to.